yeseniaramirez14/stay-classic/README.md

             - is_vip is how I am able to track if an automobile was in our inventory.
 When the service form is submitted, if the VIN entered matches a VIN that was in our inventory, then that customer will receive VIP treatment since they bought their automobile from our dealership.
             - is_finished is how the completion of service is tracked.
 In the list of services, once you click on the "Finished" button, then it will update is_finished to be true.
 The service appointment will then show up on the Service History page.

+        - Service history
+            - The service history page is where all the completed services are listed.
+They are filtered by VINs.
+Once you type a VIN in the search bar, it will update the list to show which services have been completed for that automobile.
+If the service has not been completed yet, then it will not show up on the Service History page.

 My thought process starting the project:
 I will install the service app into the inventory microservice and make my models and views to show the list of my model.
 I will write the paths to my views and check my work on Insomnia.
 I will add to my view function to handle POST requests.
 That will complete my back end.
 Then I will begin on the front-end by polling for the automobiles for the vin.
 Then I will begin creating my React files and building my React components to fetch and show the lists and complete the forms.
 I will implement the delete request for the cancel button and d-none for my finished projects.
 Then I will work on the search bar for the service history.